adam-p/markdown-here/README.md

 ### Options

+The *Markdown Here* Options page can be accessed via the Chrome, Firefox, or Thunderbird extensions list.
+The available options include:

+* Styling modifications for the rendered Markdown.
+* Syntax highlighting theme selection and modification.
+* TeX math formulae processing enabling and customization.

-The Chrome version of the extension has an Options page that you can access via the Chrome extensions list.
-In the options you can modify styling for the rendered Markdown and choose among different themes for syntax highlighting.
-Any changes made here are automatically synchronized between your other Chrome installations (if you have that feature enabled in Chrome).
+For Chrome and Firefox, any changes made in the *Markdown Here* Options are automatically synchronized between your other installations of that browser (if you have the sync feature enabled in the browser).

 ![screenshot of options](//github.com/adam-p/markdown-here/raw/master/store-assets/markdown-here-chrome-options.gimp.png)